minhwanoh/SimExm/README.md

 # SimExm
 A set of tools to simulate expansion microscopy experiments under different labeling and imaging conditions.

 The software is written in python with a few Cython extensions because why not ?
 Cython extensions require to be compiled.
-After installing the python dependencies you will compile the extensions use a make command as explained below.
+After installing the python dependencies you will compile the extensions using a make command as explained below.
 The following section covers basic usage of SimExm.

 ##Installation

 #### Dependencies

+The code works in python2 exclusivly.
+It should be easy to convert to python3 but it's untested.
 I strongly suggest creating a virtual environment, with virtualenv or anaconda and then use the pip command above to install all the dependencies inside the environment.
 For instance, you can create a new evnironment "sim" by running:

-`conda create -n sim`
+`conda create -n sim python`

 Which will modify the PYTHONPATH so that all futute programs installed through pip end up in the same virtual environment.
+To start your new environment and activate the change of path run:

+`source activate sim`

 The python dependencies can be found in the requirements.txt file.
 To install all at once, from the terminal, do:

+`pip install -r requirements.txt`

+or if you didn't  use a virtual environment:

 `sudo pip install -r requirements.txt`

-or if from a virtual end:

-`pip install -r requirements.txt`

 #### Dataset

 I'm working on getting better ground truth data.
-In the mean time I use a dataset from the Janelia group, whichnunfortuntaly seems to contain erros in annotation.
+In the mean time I use a dataset from the Janelia group, whichn unfortuntaly seems to contain erros in annotation.
 The data can be downloaded from : emdata.janelia.org.
 The following command, downloads labeled images from slice 2000 to 4000:

 `